 - Mus, M.Mus, A.R.C.T (piano), RCM Level 9 (voice)

 - Private Piano Teacher (beginner – A.R.C.T.
 Theory included)

-Bobbi-Jo Walker, Office Administrator
+Bobbi-Jo Walker: Office Administrator

 My most rewarding and exciting accomplishment has been raising six children with my husband and partner, Darrel Eddy, who has also supported and inspired me to learn the skill of Glass Blowing.
 As Darrel told me after our youngest daughter was born in 1998, “You need to get a new hobby!”
 In 1999 I went to Sheridan Institute of Technology for Glass Blowing to learn a “new hobby” and four short years later graduated with honours.

-Dan Hynek, Director of Music
+Retired – Dan Hynek, Former Director of Music

 Dan Hynek, now retired from his time at Maple Grove, was twice MGUC’s Director of Music, a position to which he brought a lively attitude and passion.